 RPA enables all the magic behind quick and accurate appointment setting in hospitals.
 Under the hood, the technology detects the relevant personal information about the patient, instantly matches the symptoms with the diagnoses, and pulls up the insurance details.
 Automatically, it checks the free spots in doctors' schedules in all the hospitals close to the patient's location.

 On a day chosen, your doctor simply receives a notification about your visit with all the relevant data attached.
 If a problem occurs, the system will send you an alert and offer to visit another doctor.
-And all this happens as a matter of a couple of clicks.
+And all this happens in a matter of a couple of clicks.

 7. Cognitive Automation (CA)

 In essence, CA takes the automation capabilities of current software providers and applies ML algorithms to introduce decision velocity in the industry.
 It becomes possible to process zettabytes of data within seconds and provide decision-makers with ready-to-accept recommendations backed up by real-time data.
 The ultimate goal is to establish a self-driving enterprise where all the operational processes are automated.

-These days, not each healthcare payer can afford such technology.
+These days, not every healthcare payer can afford such technology.
 But the prospects of providing a unified operating system and increasing the speed and accuracy of decisions are worth investing in.
 Within a couple of years, CA will become more common and open to numerous healthcare industry representatives.

 Cognitive Automation Adoption in Merck Healthcare

 Merck Healthcare uses the latest medical technology of CA from Aera Technology as a central part of digitizing and modernizing its legacy systems.
-In particular, the company managed to unite several ERP and manufacturing execution software types, along with a separate system for supply chain planning, under a sole solution.
+In particular, the company managed to unite several ERP and manufacturing execution software types and a separate system for supply chain planning under a sole solution.

 The technology adopts ML algorithms to create more accurate forecasts considering numerous internal and external factors.
-What's more, CA adoption in Merck Healthcare improved cost savings, processes, and security measures.
+Moreover, CA adoption in Merck Healthcare improved cost savings, processes, and security measures.
 Nevertheless, the novelty of technology causes problems with trust at the moment.